muratk5n/thirdwave/en/README.md

-makes this clear; in the Brexiter mind these two issues are linked, not in the way BJ expressed obviously, but in a larger sense, exclusively being in that alliance forced them to be a "good soldier", extremely pro-Ukraine for that was unavoidable after Brexit.
+makes this clear; in the Brexiter mind these two issues are linked, not in the way BJ expressed obviously, but in a larger sense, exclusively being in that alliance forced them to be a "good soldier", extremely pro-Ukraine, antagonistic against RU which was unavoidable after Brexit.

 ---